tkem/cachetools/docs/index.rst

    LRUCache([('second', 2), ('fourth', 4)], maxsize=2, currsize=2)

-For the purpose of this module, a *cache* is a mutable_ mapping_ of a fixed maximum *size*.
-When the cache is full, i.e. the current size of the cache exceeds its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.

-In general, a cache's size is the sum of the size of its items.
-If the size of each item is 1, a cache's size is equal to the number of its items, i.e. `len(cache)`.
-An items's size may also be a property or function of its value, e.g. the result of :func:`sys.getsizeof`, or :func:`len` for string and sequence values.
+For the purpose of this module, a *cache* is a mutable_ mapping_ of a fixed maximum size.
+When the cache is full, i.e. the size of the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable `cache algorithm`_.
+A cache's size is the sum of the size of its items, and an item's size in general is a property or function of its value, e.g. the result of :func:`sys.getsizeof`, or :func:`len` for string and sequence values.

 This module provides various cache implementations based on different cache algorithms, as well as decorators for easily memoizing function